 What Tire Size Numbers Mean

 Tires size values are typically molded into the sidewall of the tire.
+To determine the size of tires, a special table on the website cararac.com can help you, which contains information on different cars brands and models and is regularly updated.
 There are other numbers molded into the sidewall as well, but the numbers that show the tire size are significantly larger than the other numbers appearing along the sidewall.
 Let us use 285/80 R14 for an example.
 The first number is a measurement in millimeters that indicates the width of the tire (285mm).

 This first number is three (3) digits long and is followed by a forward slash and a 2-digit number.
 This second number is an indication of the tire’s height that is also expressed in millimeters.
 This 2-digit number is actually a percentage of the tire’s width.
 The standard is 80%, so if the sidewall is missing this second set of numbers it is because the height of the tire is 80% of the width.
 In this example, the height of the tire is 80% of the width, or 228mm (285 times 80%).